seeu-inspace/KittensOnChain/README.md

 # KittensOnChain

 KittensOnChain is a NFT project aim to fix the problem that there are not enough cats on the blockchain.
 This project was created while following the course "[Cifryn Updraft: Advanced Foundry](https://updraft.cyfrin.io/courses/advanced-foundry)" [[Reference](https://github.com/Cyfrin/foundry-nft-f23/)].
 The contracts were built using [Foundry](https://book.getfoundry.sh/).
-The images were created using the AI [ChatGPT](https://openai.com/chatgpt) by [OpenAI](https://openai.com/).
+The images were created with the help of the AI [ChatGPT](https://openai.com/chatgpt) by [OpenAI](https://openai.com/).

 | Index |